DegenFighter/contracts/README.md

 ### Deployment

+1. Enter the deployment mnemonic into `mnemonic.txt`
-Deploy a new diamond on Goerli:
+1. Deploy a new diamond on Goerli:

 ```zsh
 make deploy-goerli newDiamond=true initNewDiamond=true facetAction=0